 About the Journal

-The Journal of Endoluminal Endourology is a new urological journal which focuses on publishing articles focusing on the growing sector of endoscopic endoluminal surgery of the genito-urinary tract.
-A wide range of areas are covered including paediatric and adult surgery, in addition to benign and malignant disease.
+The Journal of Endoluminal Endourology is an Open Access urological journal which focuses on publishing articles related on the growing sector of endoscopic endoluminal surgery of the genito-urinary tract.
+A wide range of areas are covered including pediatric and adult surgery, in addition to benign and malignant disease.
+The aim of the journal is to provide a forum for clinical and research professionals dedicated to urology and endoscopic endourology, providing the latest in research and clinical information regarding endoluminal endourology.

 An initial in-house quality control check deals with issues such as competing interests, financial disclosures, plagiarism, etc. Submissions may be returned to authors for queries, and will not be seen by our Editorial Board or peer reviewers until they pass this quality control check.